 Banks will normally only fund a loan for up to a maximum term of 15 years, but a 5-year term is more common.

 You could apply for a personal loan via our peer-to-peer lending platform.
-The main thing to keep in mind, no matter where you’re applying for a loan, is that you have sufficient income and good debt servicing history (plus security if needed) to support your application.
+The main thing to keep in mind, no matter where you’re applying for a loan, is that you have sufficient income and good debt servicing history (plus security if needed) to support your loan application.

 There are heaps of tools that you can use to do your own forecasts and business plans, and most banks also have their own tools available online.
 It’s also fairly easy to find general templates and advice online, like NZTE (New Zealand Trade and Enterprise).

 - Gabriela B